Published December 9, 2025 · Last Updated: December 9, 2025

 Why You Can Trust This Guide

-I spent the last three months testing 34 grills across gas, pellet, charcoal, and flat-top categories.
-We monitored fuel efficiency, recovery times, and surface temperatures using ThermoWorks probes, documented 240+ tasting notes with home cooks, and cross-checked durability against last year’s smoker rankings.
+I spent the last four months testing 40+ grills across gas, pellet, charcoal, and flat-top categories.
+We monitored fuel efficiency, recovery times, and surface temperatures using ThermoWorks probes, documented 280+ tasting notes with home cooks, and cross-checked durability against industry standards.
 Some grills wowed us.
 Others flared out.
-Only five earned a permanent spot on this list.
+Only 15 earned a permanent spot on this list.
+Our testing methodology aligns with the patio furniture guide standards for real-world durability testing, ensuring every recommendation is backed by hands-on experience.

 Here’s What You’ll Learn

-- The five best grills I personally tested—pros, cons, and value breakdowns.
+- The 15 best grills I personally tested for 2026—pros, cons, and value breakdowns.

 - How to avoid the hidden time, money, and safety costs of the wrong grill.